adamedx/scriptclass/ROADMAP.md

 * File location rationalization and move
 * break apart scriptclass tests
 * Consistent use of commas vs. newlines in collections in module files
+* Run in CI pipeline
+* Make pstypename not part of class?
+May affect deserialization.
+* change module tests to not require .devmodule

 ### New file layout